02 Aug Race for the Cure® Top Fundraiser, Lindsay Worden, Urges San Diegans to Fight for the Healthcare They Deserve

 This November will be Lindsay’s third consecutive year participating in the Race for the Cure in Balboa Park.
 Lindsay is in the top five percent of all fundraisers for Komen San Diego’s Race, and feels a tremendous amount of pride raising money.

-“It’s bad enough to fight something that can kill you, then you have a mortgage and bills, which make it even harder.
+“It’s bad enough to fight something that can kill you, then you have a mortgage and bills which make it even harder,” said Lindsay.
 I love Komen San Diego because they provide so much help.
 It’s an incredible feeling knowing my donations directly help women and families in my own city.”